-- 2.1.1 For BRCA recognition a National meeting must meet such hygiene requirements as the Standards Sub-Committee decide appropriate for the venue and occasion, a minimum of which will be flushing toilets and running water for the duration of the meeting.
-Details of the facilities offered to competitors must accompany details of race procedure and awards in all invitations for entry. - 2.1.2 In order not to interfere with people's peace and quiet in the on site caravanning/ camping facility, generators should not be run between the hours of 10-00 pm and 9-00 am, or as specified by the hosting venue in the event of these hours being different.

-2.1.3 No model car engines are to be run outside the times laid down by local club restrictions.
+- 2.1.1 For BRCA recognition a National meeting must meet such hygiene requirements as the Standards Sub-Committee decide appropriate for the venue and occasion, a minimum of which will be flushing toilets and running water for the duration of the meeting. - 2.1.2 In order not to interfere with people's peace and quiet in the on site caravanning/camping facility, generators should not be run between the hours of 10-00 pm and 9-00 am, or as specified by the hosting venue in the event of these hours being different. - 2.1.3 No model car engines are to be run outside the times laid down by local club restrictions.